FGM-148 Javelin: Tracker

 The tracker is key to guidance/control for an eventual hit.
 The signals from each of the 4,096 detector elements (64×64 pixel array) in the seeker are passed to the FPA readout integrated circuits which reads then creates a video frame that is sent to the tracker system for processing.
 By comparing the individual frames, the tracker determines the need to correct so as to keep the missile on target.
 The tracker must be able to determine which portion of the image represents the target.

 The target is initially defined by the gunner, who places a configurable frame around it.
 The tracker then uses algorithms to compare that region of the frame based on image, geometric, and movement data to the new image frames being sent from the seeker, similar to pattern recognition algorithms.
 At the end of each frame, the reference is updated.
 The tracker is able to keep track of the target even though the seeker's point of view can change radically in the course of flight.

 The missile is equipped with four movable tail fins and eight fixed wings at mid-body.
 To guide the missile, the tracker locates the target in the current frame and compares this position with the aim point.
 If this position is off center, the tracker computes a correction and passes it to the guidance system, which makes the appropriate adjustments to the four movable tail fins.
 This is an autopilot.
 To guide the missile, the system has sensors that check that the fins are positioned as requested.
 If not, the deviation is sent back to the controller for further adjustment.
 This is a closed-loop controller.

 There are three stages in the flight managed by the tracker: 1) an initial phase just after launch; 2) a mid-flight phase that lasts for most of the flight; and 3) a terminal phase in which the tracker selects the most effective point of impact.
-With guidance algorithms, the autopilot uses data from the seeker and tracker to determine when to transition the missile from one phase of flight to another.
+With guidance algorithms, the autopilot uses data from the seeker and tracker, to determine when to transition the missile from one phase of flight to another.
 Depending on whether the missile is in top attack or direct attack mode, the profile of the flight can change significantly.

-The top attack mode requires the missile to climb sharply after launch and cruise at high altitude then dive on the top of the target (curveball).
+The top attack mode requires the missile to climb sharply after launch and cruise at high altitude, then dive on the top of the target (curveball).
 In direct attack mode (fastball), the missile cruises at a lower altitude directly at the target.
-The exact flight path which takes into account the range to the target is calculated by the guidance unit.
+The flight path takes into account the range to the target, calculated by the guidance unit.